ionixjunior/ionixjunior.dev/_i18n/en/_posts/2024-08-02-swift-essentials-protocols-extensions-and-more-part-4.md

 }
 {%- endhighlight -%}

-The component is show correctly, but how can we get the value typed inside the `TextField`?
-Now we can use protocols and delegates.
-It's very common on iOS to use it to make a decoupled implementation.
-Instead of the view knows all details about the component, we just make it conformable about the `SearchComponent` protocol and use it.
-Let's see.
+The component is displayed correctly, but how can we get the value typed inside the `TextField`?
+We can use protocols and delegates.
+It's very common in iOS to use this approach to achieve a decoupled implementation.
+Instead of the view knowing all the details about the component, we just make it conform to the `SearchComponent` protocol and use it.
+Let's see how.

-I've put the protocol nearby the component, create an optional property on the component, and replace the `print` function calling the protocol function though the delegate.
+I've placed the protocol near the component, created an optional property on the component, and replaced the `print` function call with the protocol function call through the delegate.

 {%- highlight swift -%}
 import SwiftUI